RACIAL JUSTICE CHALLENGE

 Music | Discover the legacy of musician activists, racism in the music industry, cultural appropriation, how music pushes against gender stereotypes, and access to music education.

-This cohort will begin on July 10th with weekly sessions being held on Fridays at 12:00pm.
+This cohort will begin the first week of August with weekly virtual sessions being held on Fridays at 12:00pm.
+Starting with August 4th.
+More details to follow.

 If you are interested in participating in the challenge and small group discussions please sign up below